 Marriage confers several benefits.
 It helps improve different aspects of an individual’s life, including emotional, social, economic, physical, and mental health.
-When couples commit to marriage, they become equally stronger and more secure.
+When couples commit to marriage, they often become equally stronger and more secure.

 2. Cohen, B. L. and Lee, I. S. A catalog of risks; Health Physics (1979).

 3. Wong, C. W., et al.; Marital status and risk of cardiovascular diseases: a systematic review and meta-analysis; Heart, (2018).